FuzionDragon/Tracker/README.md

 Some scripts found in the project root which I use.

-You can have an interactive picking of project directories to cd into.
+You can have an interactive picking of project directories to cd into using Fzf (https://github.com/junegunn/fzf).

 ```bash
 !/path/to/shell